panzi/mediaextract/README.md

 	audioextract -f wave,ogg -o ~/Music data.bin

+This will then write files like such into `~/Music`:

+	data.bin_00000000.ogg
+	data.bin_00FFB2E3.wav
+	data.bin_01F3CD45.aif

+The hexadecimal number in the written file names give the offset where in the data file the audio file was found.

 Extract .mp3, .mp2 and .mp1 files (with or without ID3v2 tags).
 The `mpg123`
 option yields a lot of false positives because there is no nice way to unambigiously detect MPEG files.
 These false positives are however usually very